Ninjago (TV series): Writing

 The Hageman Brothers were presented with the basic concepts and characters for the show, such as the ninja, dragons and spinjitzu, but developed the characters' motivations and personalities.
 They decided that the characters were imperfect and were motivated by their relationships.
 They also decided that Kai needed to be the main character of the Pilot Episodes because the special was limited to 44 minutes, so they agreed to centre the story around one character, rather than a large ensemble cast, and to give Kai a specific motivation.
 For this reason, the Hageman Brothers came up with the character of Nya, the main female character in the story.
 Kevin Hageman explained, "We wanted this to be a show that boys and girls like, and I wanted strong, young female characters in it - so we created Nya".
 Tommy Andreasen explained that the character of Nya was employed as an emotional reason for Kai to get involved because, "he didn't want to be a ninja, but his sister was kidnapped by this evil Lord from the underworld".

 The character of Lloyd Garmadon was conceived by Dan and Kevin Hageman.
 Andreasen stated, "The Hagemans came up with the idea of Lloyd, the son of Garmadon.
 As soon as they introduced that idea, we knew Lloyd was going to be the Green Ninja and we were going to build that mystery up over 10 episodes".

 The Hageman Brothers eventually left the show after nine seasons when Bragi Schut took over as writer.
 Kevin Hageman asked Bragi Schut to become involved in the series due to his background of working in film.
 Despite not having any prior knowledge of Ninjago, Schut became familiar with the story and continued it with the same approach as the Hageman Brothers, ensuring that it included "a combination of humour, heart and adventure".

-On 8 September 2022, Bragi Schut, the lead writer of the original series from the tenth to the fifteenth season, confirmed he will not be working on the new series on Twitter by stating that Crystallized was his last season.